ibm-messaging/mq-metric-samples/README.md

 provide the configuration in a YAML file.
 Then only the `-f` command-line option is required for the exporter to point at the file.

-An example configuration file is provided in each exporter's directory.
-All of the exporters support the same configuration options for how to connect to MQ and which objects are monitored.
+All of the exporters support
+the same configuration options for how to connect to MQ and which objects are monitored.
 There is then an exporter-specific section for additional configuration such as how to contact the back-end database.
+The common options are shown in a template in this directory; the exporter-specific options are in individual files in each directory.
+Combine the two pieces into a single file to get a complete deployable configuration.

 Unlike the command line flags, lists are provided in a more natural format instead of comma-separated values in a single string.
 If an option is provided on both the command line and in the file, it is the file